samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ## Can I reclaim assets owned by ThreeFold foundation?

 No. Token Holders should not expect to profit from reclaiming assets or cash from the Foundation.
 Profits for Token Holders should come from selling the Tokens at a price that is higher than the price at which the Token was purchased.

 ## Strong Identity Management = ItsYou.Online (IYO)

-ItsYou.Online is our identity management platform.
-All of our Token Holders are authenticated with our ItsYou.Online identity management framework using SMS, address and email.
+ItsYou.Online is our identity management platform using SMS, address and email to authenticate users.
 We believe ItsYou.Online’s relevance as an identity management tool extends far beyond Tokens and buying and selling IT capacity.

 ## KYC and AML Procedures

 We take our Know Your Client (KYC) and Anti-Money Laundering (AML) obligations seriously.
-We employ robust onboarding protocols and identity management via itsyou.online with 3 levels of verification: SMS, Address and Email.
+We employ robust onboarding protocols and identity management via itsyou.online.

 ## Will you have an escrow during the PTO?

 No. We are already up and running and we invest the PTO proceeds in additional Internet capacity on our Grid.
 We are not awaiting technology or other “development” milestones - so there is no need to have an escrow.

-## Why use Tokens as the payment currency for IT Capacity?

-When we talk about the “utility” of the Tokens - we mean the Tokens can be used to buy products and services.
-Our Tokens have a specific immediate real utility as the designated currency for IT Capacity transactions on our Grid.
-People must use our Tokens to purchase IT capacity on our Grid.
-This benefits Token Holders by creating more demand, additional transaction activity, higher  daily trading volumes and better liquidity for Token Holders.

 ## How is the foundation structured and where is it based?